-The Company's auditors are PricewaterhouseCoopers LLP, who have prepared the Independent Auditor's Report to the shareholders of SJI on page 32 of the Company's 2017 annual report.
+The Company's auditors are PricewaterhouseCoopers LLP, Partnership of Chartered Professional Accountants, who have prepared the Independent Auditor's Report to the shareholders of SJI on page 44 of the Company's 2018 annual report.
 PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.